Qhojoblinks-7/sudent-dash-board/README.md

 ---

-By following these updated instructions, you should be able to set up and run the student dashboard application successfully, complete with the new pages and features.
+By following these updated instructions, you should be able to set up and run the student dashboard application successfully, complete with the new features and pages.
+---